Hiking on Blood Mountain. Photo by Jack Schaefer, @jckschaefer

 Spend some time in the great outdoors!
 Georgia has gorgeous state parks and miles of trails to explore, no matter what region you're in.

-Winter is a good time for goal-setting, whether that means waking up early to catch the sunrise on Panola Mountain or conquering some of the state's highest points, Springer Mountain and Brasstown Bald.
+Winter is a good time for goal-setting, whether that means waking up early to catch the sunrise on Panola Mountain or conquering some of the state's highest points on the Appalachian Trail, Blood Mountain and Springer Mountain.
 Start the year on one of the First Day Hikes at Georgia State Parks.

 8. Binge on Georgia film projects

 Head to one of the state's historic movie theaters, or cuddle up in front of your home television to watch one of the many Georgia film and television projects.
-Catch up on past seasons of "Stranger Things" and "The Walking Dead" before they come back or start a new series.
+Catch up on past seasons of "Stranger Things" and "The Walking Dead."
 Don't forget about those that are only found on Netflix and Facebook Watch!

 9. Shop for new styles